wp-packagist/wp-cli-gdrive-command/README.md

 wp gdrive ls
 ```

-for show list of files from custom path e.g /wordpress/backup
+For show list of files from custom path e.g /wordpress/backup

 ```
 wp gdrive ls /wordpress/backup
 ```

-### Create folder in Google Drive
+### Create a folder in Google Drive

-For create a folder use :
+For creating  a folder use :

 ```
 wp gdrive mkdir <path>
 ```

-create `backup` folder in root directory:
+create `backup` folder in the root directory:

 ```
 wp gdrive mkdir backup